oils-for-unix/oils/doc/ref/chap-mini-lang.md

 ### bool-other

+Test if a shell option is set:

+    test -o errexit

+Test the values of variables:

-    test -o errexit      # is the option set? test -v var_name     # is variable defined? test -v name[index]  # is an entry in a container set?
+    test -v var_name     # is variable defined? test -v name[index]  # is an entry in a container set?

+Notes:

-Note: `name[index]` doesn't implement arithmetic expressions / dynamic parsing, as in bash.
+- In `name[index]`, OSH doesn't allow arithmetic expressions / dynamic parsing, as bash does.
+- `shopt --set strict_word_eval` exposes "syntax errors" in `name[index]`, and is recommended.
+  - Without this option, `test -v` will silently return `1` (false) when given nonsense input, like `test -v /`.

 ## Patterns